Is now a good time to invest in gold?

 "Gold's current record-breaking bull market has clearly pulled in speculative traders betting that these price gains will continue," says Ash.

-Those who have held gold during this period could be tempted to take some profit on their gains by selling off a portion of their allocation.
+Those who have held gold during this period could be tempted to take some profit on their gains by selling off a small portion of their allocation.
 Those who haven’t might feel that now isn’t the best time to dive in, given that gold is trading at almost the highest level in its history.

 The caveat to this is that, over the millennia it has been traded, gold has consistently trended upwards over the long run.
-In other words, gold is often trading at all-time highs, and when it drops below them, it usually comes back to exceed them again eventually.
+In other words, gold is often trading at all time highs, and when it drops below them, it usually comes back to exceed them again eventually.

 Dan is an investment writer who spent five years writing for OPTO, an investment magazine focused on growth and technology stocks, ETFs and thematic investing.